 Brake road safety charity

 A reward scheme can be tailored to a school’s needs.
-Children are rewarded on a daily basis with stickers or house points, or weekly/monthly/termly basis with prizes, for walking or cycling to school.
+Children are rewarded on a daily basis with stickers or house points, or weekly/monthly/termly basis with prizes, for walking, cycling or scooting to school.
 If you would like to run a scheme for your school, see our ideas for rewarding sustainable travel.